Shirley-Agbaowe/SALES-ANALYSIS/README.md

 - Region by region number by total revenue by average revenue
 - Total revenue by region
 - Percentage of total revenue by region

+ # Data Sources
+ #### The data used for this project was obtained from Dahel consultants and techies for an advanced Excel class project which is from open-source data like Kaggle or Marven analytics